ngeelani48/quote-of-the-day-app/README.md

 # 📖 [Quote Of The Day] <a name="about-project"></a>

-**[Quote Of The Day]**, This is a simple web application that provides you with an inspirational quote every day, along with a fresh and dynamic background image to brighten up your day.
+**[Quote Of The Day]**This simple web application provides you with an inspirational quote every day, along with a fresh and dynamic background image to brighten your day.

 ## 🛠 Built With <a name="built-with"></a>